Zeonvoltron/Omega/README.md

 Apart of all that, every time Omega.exe copies the omega folder to another drive, there is a small probability that it also mutates some of the files inside the Omega folder it just copied.

 ID.txt content serves as a way for diferent Omegas to identify other Omegas as "family members" or not.
-If the ID.txt content of two Omegas is not the same, one of them will eliminate the other and leave its offsprint in its place.
+If the ID.txt content of two Omegas is not the same, one of them will eliminate the other and leave its offspring in its place.

 # Developers:
 Omega was developed by Lorenzo Vittone in collaboration with Gregorio Vittone.